mk-fg/games/factorio/Will-o-the-Wisps_updated/README.md

 Technologies:

-- UV lamp (solar energy research) - only known way to reduce lifespan of purple Will-o'-Wisps when it's dark.
+- UV Lamp (solar energy research) - only known way to reduce lifespan of purple Will-o'-Wisps when it's dark.
-- Wisp detector (alien biotech research) - outputs number of wisps around it to circuit network with a range input.
+- Wisp Detector (alien biotech research) - outputs number of wisps around it to circuit network with a range input.
+- Tame Will-o'-Wisp Lantern (combat robots) - lasting UV-resistant wisp drone to use as a personal lantern.

 ## Hints